vanHeemstraPublications/dev-to/articles/twister_game_of_kotlin_multiplatform_series/twister-game-of-kotlin-multiplatform-episode-02.md

 description: "Episode 2: The Twister mat has coloured circles — yellow, red, blue, green.
 In Kotlin Multiplatform, source sets are those circles. commonMain is the shared yellow circle everyone touches. androidMain, iosMain, jvmMain are the platform-exclusive colours.
 But there are also intermediate circles — appleMain, nativeMain — that some players share but others cannot reach.
 Every circle, mapped and explained."
 tags: [kotlin, multiplatform, gradle, architecture]
 cover_image: "https://raw.githubusercontent.com/vanHeemstraPublications/dev-to/main/images/twister-kmp-episode-02.png"
-series: "Twister Game of Kotlin Multiplatform
+series: "Twister Game of Kotlin Multiplatform"
 canonical_url: ""
 organization: "the-software-s-journey"
 part: 1